Topological superconducting phase in high-Tc superconductor MgB2 with Dirac-nodal-line fermions

-To reveal the electronic and topological properties of MgB$_{2}$, its electronic band structure is calculated with and without spin-orbit coupling (SOC) (see Supplemental Material \cite{Supp}).
-Fig. 1(c) and (d) show the dominant bonding character of B sheet and the bulk band structure of MgB$_{2}$ with SOC, respectively.
-The band structure exhibits linear dispersions at both K and H point, which can be easily understood in terms of the B sublattice.
-The bonding character of the bands in Fig. 1(d) is indicated by color gradient.
-Dirac bands are derived from B $p_z$ states ($\pi$-bonding) as in graphene and other three bands below Dirac bands are from B $p_{x,y}$ states ($\sigma$-bonding) \cite{Kortus}.
+To reveal the electronic and topological properties of MgB$_{2}$, its electronic band structure is calculated with and without spin-orbit coupling (SOC) (see Supplementary Information).
+Fig. 1c and 1d show the dominant bonding character of B sheet and the bulk band structure of MgB$_{2}$ with SOC, respectively.
+The band structure exhibits linear dispersions at both K and H point.
+The resulting band structure can be easily understood in terms of the B sublattice.
+The bonding character of the bands in Fig. 1d is indicated by color gradient.
+Dirac bands are derived from B $p_z$ states ($\pi$-bonding) like the graphene Dirac state and other three bands below Dirac bands are from B $p_{x,y}$ states ($\sigma$-bonding) \cite{Kortus}.
 Mg $s$ states are pushed up by the B $p_z$ orbitals and donate fully their electrons to the B-derived conduction bands.
+All bands from B $s$ and $p$ orbitals are highly dispersive, the bands from $\sigma$-bonding are more localized in 2D B sheet (no dispersion along $z$ direction), while the Dirac bands are quite isotropic with high dispersion along $z$ direction.
 Substantial $k_z$ dispersion of the $p_z$ bands produces a Fermi surface that is approximately mirror reflected with respect to a plane between the $k_z$ =0 [in units of 2$\pi$/$c$] and $k_z$=0.5 planes, with one pocket (electon-like) coming from the antibonding and the other (hole-like) from the bonding $p_z$ band.